iamdanielv/ssh-manager/README.md

 ## 🚀 Quick Actions

-**Note:** The following actions apply to the main `ssh-manager.sh` script.

-Bypass the interactive menus for quick, direct actions:
+Bypass the interactive menus for quick, direct actions.

+### `ssh-manager.sh`

 -   `-c, --connect`: Go directly to host selection for connecting.
 -   `-a, --add`: Go directly to the 'Add a new server' menu.
 -   `-p, --port-forward`: Go directly to the 'Port Forwarding' menu.
 -   `-l, --list-hosts`: List all configured hosts and exit.
 -   `-f, --list-forwards`: List active port forwards and exit.
 -   `-t, --test [host|all]`: Test connection to a specific host, all hosts, or show the selection menu.
+-   `-h, --help`: Show the help message.

+### `advanced-ssh-manager.sh`

 -   `-h, --help`: Show the help message.

 ## 📦 Installation